SERVING CANADIANS SINCE 1992

 Once your procedure has been completed your doctor or nurse will often ask you to move the muscles surrounding the injection site in a certain way (this is most often done when BOTOX has been applied to the face) in order to determine treatment results.
 They’ll then let you go but will often advise on a few activities to avoid.

 Participating in the Brilliant Distinctions Program

 Are you a regular BOTOX patient?
 It’s great that you are, because this ensures that you keep those pesky wrinkles away and delay the development of future ones.
 As a regular BOTOX user, you may want to consider signing up to the Brilliant Distinctions Program.
 This is a rewards program offered by Allergan, the manufacturer of BOTOX, in which our Ajax location participates.
-Every time you get a BOTOX treatment performed, you receive points.
-These points can be used to save on any future treatments or purchases of other Allergan products (such as the dermal filler, Juvéderm).
+Every time you get a treatment performed at our BOTOX clinic, you receive points.
+These points can be used to save on any future treatments or purchases of other Allergan products (such as the dermal filler, Juvederm VOLUMA).